dotnet/linker/docs/error-codes.md

       public static Type Field;
   }

-  // Trim analysis warning IL2115: AnnotatedType: 'DynamicallyAccessedMembers' on 'AnnotatedType' or one of its
+  // Trim analysis warning IL2115: AnnotatedType: 'DynamicallyAccessedMembersAttribute' on 'AnnotatedType' or one of its
-  // base types references 'System.Type BaseType::Field' which has 'DynamicallyAccessedMembers' requirements .
+  // base types references 'System.Type BaseType::Field' which has 'DynamicallyAccessedMembersAttribute' requirements .
   [DynamicallyAccessedMembers(DynamicallyAccessedMemberTypes.PublicFields)]
   public class AnnotatedType : BaseType {
   }